Linkumori/Linkumori-Extension/README.md

 Linkumori is provided "as is" without warranty of any kind.
 Use at your own risk.

-For full license texts, please see the [LICENSE](LICENSE) file in the project repository.
+For complete license texts and additional details, please see the LICENSE file in the project repository.